 When they purchase a good or service from you, during the checkout process Apple Pay will tokenize the credit or debit card information from Apple and use that token for the transaction.
 This means your customer doesn’t have to enter their credit card information, because Apple Pay will pass the tokenized card information to credit card processing service.

 Why Should My Business Accept Apply Pay?

 Apple Pay transactions are much quicker than traditional card transactions.
 The average transaction time for a chip card from insertion to approval is about 16 seconds.
 While some companies are working on making the chip card speed faster, it’s still no comparison to the 3 or 4 seconds it takes to complete a contactless payment with an iPhone and Apple Pay.

 Apple Pay’s popularity is growing.
 As we become an even more cashless society, it’s not surprising that apps like Apple Pay are growing in usage.
 Even if you don’t accept Apply Pay today, it may be a good idea to look into for the near future.
 As more and more people shift to using mobile wallets, it could eventually affect your bottom line if you don’t accept their preferred method of payment.

-Litchfield Branch Manager, Assistant Vice President
+Litchfield Branch Manager, Vice President

 NMLS MLO ID: 698742